-There are a number of ways to buy bonds: directly from the US Government, via a bond fund, or with the help of a broker.
-Before you make your purchase, it’s important to understand what types of bonds there are, and how much risk and reward each bond carries.
-Bonds can be a good way to round out a diverse portfolio, but not all bonds are as straightforward and reliable as the ones your grandma gave you for graduation.
-If you want help with buying bonds or any other investing questions, consider working with a financial advisor.
+There are a number of ways to buy bonds: directly from the U.S. Government, via a bond fund or with the help of a broker.
+Before you make your purchase, it’s important to understand what types of bonds there are, and how much risk and reward each type carries.
+Bonds can be a good way to round out a diverse portfolio, but not all bonds are as straightforward and reliable as you might think.
+If you want help buying bonds or any other investments, consider working with a financial advisor.

 You can buy new Treasury bonds online by visiting Treasury Direct.
 To set up a Treasury Direct account, you must be 18 or older and legally competent.
 You will need a valid Social Security Number, a U.S. address and an account at a U.S. bank.
 The Treasury does not collect fees nor does it mark up the bond’s price.

 Most online brokerages sell Treasury bonds, corporate bonds and municipal bonds.
-Brokers like Fidelity, Charles Schwab, E*Trade and TD Ameritrade offer extensive bond listings.
+Brokers like Fidelity, Charles Schwab, E*TRADE and Merrill Edge offer extensive bond listings.
 However, the purchasing process through an online brokerage is nowhere near as straightforward as through Treasury Direct.
 Bond prices vary from brokerage to brokerage, thanks to transaction fees and markups or markdowns.

-Through a Mutual Fund or an Exchange-Traded Fund (ETF)
+Buying Bonds Through a Mutual Fund or ETF

 A bond fund is a good option if you don’t have the cash to spend on a diverse array of individual bonds.
 You often have to buy individual bonds in large, often pricey units.
 With a bond fund, you can get diversity for a lower cost.
 However, bond funds don’t have a set maturity like individual bonds, so you may see your interest payments vary and your income is not guaranteed.